ballerina-platform/ballerina-dev-website/learn/guides/test-ballerina-code/execute-tests.md

 other functions.

-## Executing tests using CLI commands
+## Execute tests using CLI commands

 Tests will be executed when you run the test command.